What Are You Leaving Behind & What Are You Moving Towards?

 Rather than rushing to feel settled or “successful” abroad, I often invite expats to gently explore:

-What am I leaving behind that still matters to my body?
+What am I leaving behind that still matters?

 And what am I genuinely moving towards, not just in my mind, but in my nervous system?